Surajpatel24-r/transfer_certificate_generator/README.md

 # Transfer Certificate Generator

 This project is specially desgined for Chouksey Engineering College, Bilaspur.
-The Transfer Certicate Generator generate the tranfer cetifiacate pdf by entering student data and also generate a excel file which contains all records.
+The Transfer Certificate Generator generate the transfer cetifiacate pdf by entering student data and also generate a excel file which contains all records.

 ## Getting Started